HOW TO SEW LEATHER BY HAND?

 The different types of striking claws:

-You can discover 2 types of claws in our store:
+You can discover 2 types of brands in our store:

 1- The pricking point marking claws (straight line also called "comb") allow you to mark the leather with the right inclination to facilitate the "insertion" of the awl.

-2- The diamond-tipped (diamond) punching claws allow you to pierce the leather like an awl with pliers.
-Be careful to keep it perpendicular otherwise your seam will be at an angle on the reverse side.
+2- The diamond-pointed striking claws (diamond) allow you to pierce the leather like an awl with pliers.
+Be careful to keep it perpendicular otherwise your seam will be skewed on the reverse side.
 If your leather is thick, we do not recommend piercing it completely but only on a large part of its thickness (pre-piercing): otherwise your stitch will not be pretty (risk of having a larger stitch on one side of the leather) .

-For aesthetic reasons, we have a preference for the pricking tip.
+For aesthetic reasons, we prefer the pricking point.

 What is the difference between a standard stitch and a reverse stitch?

-The “reverse” claw stitch is symmetrical to the “standard” stitch.
-This stitch is generally used to sew in double claw or to make a connection on a creation that has been sewn with a professional sewing machine.
+The "reverse" claw stitch is symmetrical to the "standard" stitch.
+This stitch is generally used for double-claw sewing or to make a connection on a creation that has been sewn with a professional sewing machine.

 Which center distance (striking claw) should I choose?

-The center distance is the distance between two points: it is to be chosen according to the item you wish to create: aesthetic choice.
+The center distance is the distance between two points: it should be chosen according to the item you wish to create: aesthetic choice.
 The "standard" for leather goods creations is the center distance 3.38 mm - n°8 (3 points per centimeter) .
-In order to know which center distance to choose for your creation, we invite you to consult our guide:
+To know which center distance to choose for your creation, we invite you to consult our guide:

 How to adjust the spacing/center distance of the last stitches?